-That’s what I asked the wise lady, a recently widowed veteran missionary.
+I asked a wise lady, a widowed veteran missionary, a question.
 Her answer took me by surprise.

 We were sitting, enjoying iced tea, and catching up on each other’s lives when I asked about her kids and grandkids.
 What followed was an account of pain and difficulty.
 My heart broke as I listened to the ongoing drama of what some may consider a parents/grandparents worst nightmare.
 And she no longer had her husband to walk this trail of tears with her.

 Knowing her to be a praying woman, I wanted the inside scoop of how such a woman of faith talks to God about this